In the luxurious Albemarle Street connecting Piccadilly to Bond Street, this new Thom Browne's flagship store fits perfectly.

 Painted grey facade and shop windows shaded by Venetian blinds conceal a marvelous interior: Silk Georgette marble walls and paving are lighted by a backlit squares ceiling.

-This shop was made with particular care: the interior walls look like monolithic pieces but they hide dressing rooms, a mahogany cash desk, and storage spaces.
-Particularly noteworthy is the choice of furniture, above all the stylish Jacques Adnet's desk.
+The interior walls look like monolithic pieces but they hide dressing rooms, a mahogany cash desk, and storage spaces.
+The choice of furniture is in line with the style and references of all the previous stores, but in this case stands out the elegant desk by Jacques Adnet .

 - Thom Browne New York